ngVikings/ngvikings-2020/content/_index.md

 {{% jumbo %}}

-## May 25-26th.
-Online.
+## May 25-26th, Online
-### Free conference for Angular developers.
+### Free conference for Angular developers

-<a class="btn primary btn-lg" style="margin-top: 1em;" href="https://ti.to/ngvikings/2020/with/ngvikings-online-free-ticket-may-25-26th" target="_blank">Get your free ticket</a>
+<a class="btn primary btn-lg" style="margin-top: 1em;" href="https://ti.to/ngvikings/2020/with/ngvikings-online-free-ticket-may-25-26th" target="_blank">Get your ticket</a>
-<small style="font-size: 50%">It's important to claim your ticket - we'll send a link to the stream to the ticketholders before the event</small>
+<small style="font-size: 50%; display: block;">It's important to claim your ticket - we'll send a link to the stream to the ticketholders before event</small>

 <a class="btn accent" style="margin-top: 1em;" href="blog/ngvikings-meetup/">Join pre-conference meetup</a>